WALTON ON THE NAZE

 Healthcare and assess your eligibility.
 If they don't, make sure you ask for an assessment.
 You still have a choice of where you continue your care.

-Please contact Linda Harlow on 01255 850710 to do an assessment to see if we can help and liaise with your NHS team should you decide that Anchor Lodge Residential Home is where you would like to live.
+Please contact Karen Kemble on 01255 850710 to do an assessment to see if we can help and liaise with your NHS team should you decide that Anchor Lodge Residential Home is where you would like to live.

 Age UK - Age Concern and Help the Aged have joined forces to become Age UK.
 Age UK provides information and advice, undertakes campaigns, products, training and research

 Alzheimers Society - The Alzheimers Society are leading the fight against dementia.
 Dementia is a term used to describe various different brain disorders that have in common a loss of brain function that is usually progressive and eventually severe.
 There are many types of dementia, the most common are Alzheimers disease, vascular dementia.

 Care Home Check List - This checklist suggests what to ask to help you find out as much as you can about a home and make an informed choice.

 Genius of Caring - A beautiful website with shared experiences of dementia.
 You can contribute and share your own experience here.
 Heartwarming.